jacobbickus/EagleEye/README.md

 To Run
 ==

-mpiexec -n <number of cores> ./EagleEye eagle.in
+mpiexec -n <number of cores> ./EagleEye eagle.in <MasterSeed> <number of cores>

+The number of cores set with the flag -n for mpiexec should be the same as the number of cores inputed to EagleEye.
+Inputing the incorrect number of cores will not crash program but will give you an unpredictable seed for all cores where a seed is not assigned.

 Required Inputs
 ==